home Hair & Skin arrow

 The name can be taken literally: After all, it's your own blood we're talking about here.
 Exactly, our dermatologists take a small amount of blood from you.
 They then process it in a centrifuge.

-Now all that remains is to get this precious plasma into your hair follicles.
+Now all that remains is to get your precious, prepared blood into your hair follicles.
 This couldn’t be any easier: in no time at all, our experienced dermatologists inject it into your scalp.
-Now, at the latest, it's the plasma's turn.
-It immediately unpacks its magic powers and gives tired hair roots a leg up.

 All you need now is a little patience.
 Give your hair 6 to 8 weeks and be amazed by noticeably thicker, stronger and fresher hair.
 It's worth the wait.